oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

    That completes the account endpoints.
 Now it is time to deploy your service to the backend.

-## Task 7: Deploy the account service to Oracle Backend for Spring Boot
+## Task 7: Deploy the account service to Oracle Backend for Spring Boot and Microservices

 1. Prepare the data source configuration for deployment

     Update the data source configuration in your `src/main/resources/application.yaml` as shown in the example below.
-This will cause the service to read the correct database details that will be injected into its pod by the Oracle Backend for Spring Boot.
+This will cause the service to read the correct database details that will be injected into its pod by the Oracle Backend for Spring Boot and Microservices.

     ```yaml
     <copy>datasource: